derivexyz/v2-core/docs/README.md

 ![adjustment-flow](./imgs/overall/adjustment-flow.png)

 We can see from the diagram that `Assets` and `Managers` can both access the account directly with `assetAdjustment` and `managerAdjustment`.
-Every other external party (including an AMM or orderbook) will need to get approvals from the account owner to act on their behalf.
+Every other external party (including orderbook) will need to get approvals from the account owner to act on their behalf.

 ### Shared Risk